IndieMasco/TechEdWeek6Assignment/READme.md

 # Requirements

-- ✅ 🎯 Implement the useState hook to manage gallery state (e.g. selected image)
+- ✅ 🎯 Implement the useState hook to manage gallery state (e.g. selected image).
-- ✅ 🎯 Use useEffect for initial fetching of images from an external API
+- ✅ 🎯 Use useEffect for initial fetching of images from an external API.
-- ✅ 🎯 Use the .map() function to render an array of images dynamically
+- ✅ 🎯 Use the .map() function to render an array of images dynamically.
-- ✅ 🎯 Implement functionality to display a larger version of an image when its thumbnail is clicked
+- ✅ 🎯 Implement functionality to display a larger version of an image when its thumbnail is clicked.

-  - All of the above have been done within Gallery.jsx
+  - All of the above have been done within Gallery.jsx.

-- ✅ 🎯 Ensure all images have meaningful alt text
+- ✅ 🎯 Ensure all images have meaningful alt text.

-  - I feel like this was already done for us; we just needed to make sure we pulled the alt text from the API
+  - I feel like this was already done for us; we just needed to make sure we pulled the alt text from the API.

-- ✅ 🎯 Return JSX from multiple components (e.g., an ImageItem component for each image and a Gallery component to display them)
+- ✅ 🎯 Return JSX from multiple components (e.g., an ImageItem component for each image and a Gallery component to display them).

-  - Components i have - Gallery.jsx, Footer.jsx
+  - Components i have - Gallery.jsx, Footer.jsx.

-- ✅ 🎯 Ensure basic keyboard navigation for image selection (e.g., thumbnails should be focusable and activatable with Enter/Space)
+- ✅ 🎯 Ensure basic keyboard navigation for image selection (e.g., thumbnails should be focusable and activatable with Enter/Space).

-  - You can navigate the gallery using tab and select an image using enter or space
+  - You can navigate the gallery using tab and select an image using enter or space.

 # Stretch Requirements

-- ✅ 🏹 Use .env to hide your API keys and tokens from the code
+- ✅ 🏹 Use .env to hide your API keys and tokens from the code.
-  - I have got the API link within my `.env` file and within my Gallery.jsx im pulling the API with `const response = await fetch(import.meta.env.VITE_FROG_API);`
+  - I have got the API link within my `.env` file and within my Gallery.jsx im pulling the API with `const response = await fetch(import.meta.env.VITE_FROG_API);`.
-- ✅ 🏹 Style the application excellently, using grid or flex and positioning
+- ✅ 🏹 Style the application excellently, using grid or flex and positioning.
-  - personally i feel like i have Styled my gallery excellently
+  - personally i feel like i have Styled my gallery excellently.
-    - It works on both desktop and mobile
+    - It works on both desktop and mobile.
-    - I've made sure the text is readable
+    - I've made sure the text is readable.
-    - I have gone for a more playful header font, but I still think it is readable
+    - I have gone for a more playful header font, but I still think it is readable.
-    - Everything is easy to see; I don't think anything blends in with each other
+    - Everything is easy to see; I don't think anything blends in with each other.

 # requirements that I wasn't able to achieve

-- ❌ 🏹 Set up an Unsplash application that you can fetch from your React app
+- ❌ 🏹 Set up an Unsplash application that you can fetch from your React app.
-- ❌ 🏹 Use useEffect and the dependancy array to update the images when the user types in an input field
+- ❌ 🏹 Use useEffect and the dependancy array to update the images when the user types in an input field.
   - These two stretch goals kinda go together.
 I can't really do the useEffect without doing the Unsplash first.

 # Wireframe